Nepal country profile

 Since then, the drafting of a new constitution proved to be the major sticking point in the country's political transition.
 After its adoption in September 2015, protests in the southern lowlands demanding further regional devolution met with a violent response from the security forces.

-Media freedom is restricted by the fact that the media have been the victims of violence, activists say.
+Media freedom is restricted by the fact that journalists have been the victims of violence, activists say.

 There is a small film industry, nicknamed "Kollywood".